arangodb/docs-hugo/site/content/3.13/develop/http-api/graphs/named-graphs.md

           in: query
           required: false
           description: |
-            Drop the collection as well.
+            Drop the edge collection in addition to removing it from the graph.
             The collection is only dropped if it is not used in other graphs.
           schema:
             type: boolean